-The scratch-resistant coating creates a harder lens surface for your glasses, making your lens surface 10 times harder than uncoated lenses.
+Our scratch-resistant lens coating creates a harder lens surface for your glasses, making your lens surface harder than uncoated lenses.
 It makes the surface more resistant to scratches and protects against everyday wear and tear on your lenses.

 All of our lenses come with scratch-resistant coating to help extend the life of your lenses for clearer vision.
 An even stronger and longer lasting scratch-resistant coating is included in the C Shield coating.

-Top performers in coatings also change their composition slightly for each type of lens material that they’re applied to — this is called “index matching”.
+Top performers in coatings change their composition slightly for each type of lens material that they’re applied to — this is called “index matching”.
 It increases a stronger bond and better durability under harsh temperature conditions.
-Our premium C Shield coating is both oleophobic and hydrophobic as well as index-matched to the specific lens material you choose.
+Our premium C Shield coating is index-matched to the specific lens material you choose.

 Adding an anti-glare coating after you've already purchased your glasses is not recommended for the following reasons:

-a.
-It could cost more and affect quality: Since the coating application technology requires a coating to be added at the time that the lens is cut, it could cost more to apply it after purchase and you may not get the same quality.
+It could cost more and affect quality: Since the coating application technology requires a coating to be added at the time that the lens is cut.
+It could cost more to apply it after purchase and you may not get the same quality.